cunnie/docs/concourse.md

 ### 0.7 Create *Hello World* Concourse job

 We follow Concourse's [Getting Started](http://concourse.ci/getting-started.html) instructions to create our first pipeline.
+We add `tags [ "micro" ]` to the sample Concourse pipeline so that the job is run on our "micro" worker (in our BOSH manifest, we tag the worker that is colocated on our _t2.micro_ Concourse server "micro" so that we can steer small jobs to it).

 ```bash
 cat > hello-world.yml <<EOF